EarthPol/earthpol.com/docs/Towny/Advanced/Quarters.md

 The **Quarters** plugin allows players to claim and manage private areas within towns.
 These areas, known as **quarters**, can be used for various purposes like building, setting spawn points, or customizing private spaces.
 Below is a detailed guide on how to create and manage quarters, including the essential commands and permissions required.

+Quarters are used for when a town wants to create custom-sized areas for claiming and permissions management.
+Quarters allows you to go beyond only being able to use Minecraft chunks and allows you to custom-define areas for other players to claim.

+### When to use Quarters vs. Towny plots
+Using Quarters vs. using Towny Plots depends on how you are designing your town and is up to personal preference.

+- Use plots when you want to give a player unrestricted access to an entire chunk, from height limit to the bottom of the world.
+Typically used when creating low-density housing and/or when subdividing large areas within your town.
+- Use Quarters when you only want to give access to a specific zone that does not correspond to an entire chunk, or when an area spans through chunk borders.
+Typically used when creating higher density housing such as apartments, or when granting shared, trusted access to a small area that does not necessarily correspond to an entire chunk.
+- Quarters allow you to more conveniently design your city since you are no longer forced to plan it around Minecraft chunks.

 ---

 ## Creating a Quarter